silvio2402/uek223-project/readme.md

 2. Open a terminal in Visual Studio Code

+3. Set the `VITE_API_BASE_URL` env variable in the .env file to the backend api address

-3. Run the following commands:
+4. Run the following commands:

 ```bash
 cd frontend